dominant-strategies/quai-docusaurus/docs/develop/tutorials/multi-chain.md

     },
   },

+  // optional solidityx config for locally built solcx, if not specified solcx will be downloaded

-  // MacOS path to local solc (uncomment if using MacOS)
+  // common macOS path to local solc (uncomment and edit path if using macOS)
-  solidityx: { compilerPath: '/usr/local/bin/solc' },
+  // solidityx: { compilerPath: '/usr/local/bin/solc' },
   // common Linux path to local solc (uncomment and edit path if using Linux)
   // solidityx: { compilerPath: '/path/to/SolidityX/build/solc/solc' },